History, tourist information, and nearby accommodation

-Chasmbercombe is an absolute delight; one of the most enjoyable historic houses I've ever visited.
-The house is full of historic furnishings that really bring home the long and rich history of the house and its owners.
+Chambercombe is an absolute delight; one of the most enjoyable historic houses I've ever visited.
+The house is full of historical furnishings that really bring home the long and rich history of the house and its owners.

 About Chambercombe Manor

 Address: Chambercombe Lane, Ilfracombe, Devon, England, EX34 9RJ

 Location: Off the A399